t4tiana/DS-GooglePlay-apps/README.md

 </br>
 And then cleaned it by:
 - deleting duplicate data
+- removing special characters from the Installs and Price columns to ensure the data is purely numeric
+- converting Installs and Price data types from object to float
 </br>
 # EDA performed
+#### Most popular app categories

 # Conclusions from analysis
 # Next steps